 On the twelfth day of February, associate producers Jemma Dilag and Natalia Martinez traveled via the cosmopolitan transport Bolt Bus to New York City to meet with Discovery Español, freelance designer Claire Brown, Domino Magazine, and Money Magazine.

-They started their day at Ess-a-Bagel in midtown Manhattan, which is just across the street from the offices of the Discovery Español, their first stop for the day.
+They started their day of portfolio events at Ess-a-Bagel in midtown Manhattan, which is just across the street from the offices of the Discovery Español, their first stop for the day.
 The bagels were sumptuous but the coffee was ungodly hot!
 Despite these obstacles, Jemma and Natalia pushed on to their first appointment.

 At the Discovery office, they met with Cristina Sarnoff and Andrea Mascaro, the Executive Producer of Branded Entertainment and Sales Research & Insights Manager, respectively.
 The Discovery Channel being what it is, its needs are greater for motion rather than still photography, although the latter could be of use to their sales team.
 In particular, Discovery seeks documentary 10-minute shorts, sometimes with materials and projects brought to them and other times from ideas they have developed.
 Our team was also told that they make an effort to find creatives that are both women and/or Hispanic.